pa-digital/dft-dtro-api-docs/README.md

 g.
 In Docker Desktop click `Containers` on the left-hand side, expand `dft-dtro-api-docs` on the right-hand side and copy the value of `Container ID` next to `data-model-user-guide-1` (in the case below it's `44e28bd016df...`):
 ![Docker Desktop container ID](readme-images/docker-desktop-container-id.png)

 h.
-In a new terminal window e.g. in VS Code, run the following command, replacing `<container ID>` with the value copied in the previous step:
+In a new terminal window e.g. in VS Code, in the root of the project, run the following command, replacing `<container ID>` with the value copied in the previous step:
 ```
 docker exec -it <container ID> bash
 ```